 The 2017 Atlantic Causal Inference Conference (ACIC) was held on May 23-25, 2017 at the University of North Carolina.
-The planning committee thanks all presenters for graciously sharing their work.
-The agenda can be found here.
-Abstracts for the sessions can be found here.
+The planning committee was S Cole (UNC Epid), M Hudgens (UNC Bios), E Laber (NCSU Stat), F Li (Duke Stat), WW Loh (UNC Bios), A Volfovsky (Duke Stat) and D Westreich (UNC Epid).
+The agenda from the conference is available here.
+Abstracts for the sessions that were held can be found here.

-Tom Ten Have winners.
 The winners of the 2017 Tom Ten Have Award were Colin Fogarty (MIT) and Lo-Hua Yuan (Harvard).
 Honorable mentions were Brian Barkley (UNC), Nima Hajazi (UC Berkeley), John W. Jackson (Harvard) and Andrew Spieker (University of Pennsylvania).